TomatenKuchenDEV/docs/docs/counting.md

 ### Use reactions {#reactions}

-Whether the bot should react with "✅" or "☑" on valid counting messages.
+Whether the bot should react randomly with either "✅" or "☑" on valid counting messages.

-Disabled if "Use webhooks" is enabled.
+Will be ignored if "Use webhooks" is enabled.

 Reactions on special numbers, e.g. 42 and 100, can only be disabled by removing the Add Reactions permission from the bot.

 ### Role on fail {#fail-role}